 Pour Cost Calculator

-Use this free calculator to determine if your drinks are priced for profit.
+Use this free pour cost calculator to determine if your drinks are priced for profit.
 Enter your bottle cost, size, pour size, and sell price to instantly see your pour cost percentage, profit per drink, and how many drinks you get per bottle.
+Want more than a one-time calculation?
+BarBoard's free pour cost app tracks your numbers automatically from your POS — every day, every drink.

 Calculator Inputs